thuwahn/clique-bait-campaign-sql-python-bi/README.md

 ## User Segmentation

-Users were segmented into three mutually exclusive exposure groups to support uplift and behavioral analysis:
+Users were segmented into three mutually exclusive exposure groups to support behavioral analysis:

 - **Non-exposed users**: users who did not receive any campaign impression
 - **Impression-only users**: users who received at least one impression but did not click
 - **Clickers**: users who clicked on at least one campaign impression

-> **Note:** User segmentation is used for uplift analysis and behavioral comparison, not for funnel conversion metrics.

 ## Funnel Metrics